adamclayd/angular-bootstrap-5/README.md

 	html        - If true then the tooltip can contain html.
 Default is false.

-	load-cb     - A function callback that is called when the tooltip is created.
-The function definition is as follows function(scope).

 	offset      - Array [x, y] to offset the tooltip.
 Default is [0, 0].

 	placement  - The placement of the tooltip on the element.
 Valid values are 'top', 'left',